badlydrawnrob/anki/README.md

 ## Cards

-There's two types of cards to choose from:
+There's three types of cards to choose from:

 1. 💡 **[Simple](./source/docs/simple/index.md)**
     - What's the answer?